 Describe the process and criteria that the SEA will use to waive the 40 percent schoolwide poverty threshold under section 1114(a)(1)(B) of the ESEA that an LEA submits on behalf of a school, including how the SEA will ensure that the schoolwide program will best serve the needs of the lowest-achieving students in the school.

-Massachusetts was conferred with Ed-Flex Authority on January 19, 2001 under the Education Flexibility Act of 1999 and has retained that authority through 2016-17.
+Massachusetts was conferred with Ed-Flex Authority on January 19, 2001 under the Education Flexibility Act of 1999 and reapplied for this authority in September 2019 and was granted approval through 2023-24.
 Waivers provided to LEAs under Ed-Flex Authority have included waiving the 40 percent schoolwide poverty threshold.
 To continue to encourage improvement of basic programs operated by LEAs and to maximize available flexibilities for their intended purposes, Massachusetts proposes the following process and criteria for approving schoolwide poverty threshold waivers:

 Notify LEAs of the schoolwide waiver opportunity.

-Post waiver application form on ESE’s website.
+Post waiver application form on DESE’s website.

 Successful applicants will submit a request describing how a schoolwide approach would be more beneficial than a targeted assistance approach in meeting the needs of all students, particularly those furthest from meeting dictates of the state accountability framework.